page title icon Fidelcrest Review – Rules, Pros, Cons & Promos (2023)

 Is Fidelcrest legit?

-Yes, absolutely.
-They’ve been in business for five years, which is nothing to sneeze at in the prop trading industry, and have over 6,000 active traders by their own account.
+No. At one time they were, but things took a turn for the worse.
+They were in business for five years, which is nothing to sneeze at in the prop trading industry, and had over 6,000 active traders by their own account.

 Does Fidelcrest offer discounts or promo codes?